 Build 3D Marshmallow Shapes

 My kids enjoyed experimenting with this creative project straight out of a TinkerActive workbook.
 We used wooden sticks and marshmallows to make 3 dimensional shapes.
 This lesson in geometry is a physical way to test the strength of different shapes.
 Some of the 3D shapes we made were stronger than others.
 Shorter sticks created stronger 3D shapes than longer sticks.
-My kids also had to use balance and symmetry to effectively design strong marshmallow shapes.
+My daughter had to figure out how to use balance and symmetry to effectively design strong marshmallow shapes.

 You can make 2D or 3D shapes by following the TinkerActive 2nd Grade Math workbook instructions.
 Design these shapes using small wooden sticks and marshmallows.
 You can take the project a step further and apply engineering concepts to discover which shapes are the strongest and why.